dessa-oss/Image-segmentation-tutorial/README.md

 # Start Guide
+## Warning!
+This branch is modified to demonstrate Atlas preemption support with ease.
+Please pick the cloud option, and then simply `cd atlas_tutorials/Image-segmentation-tutorial/code` and run `python hyperparameter_search.py` to instantly submit several jobs without the need to download data, or modify anything in the code.
+When your instance is preempted, if you bought preemption support for up to 8x cheaper cloud usage, Atlas will spin up a new instance, recover the completed, queued, and running jobs for you, and then continue running your jobs from their most recent checkpoints.

 ## Cloud option
 If you have an AWS account, try using our <a target="_blank" href="https://dessa-atlas-community-docs.readthedocs-hosted.com/en/latest/atlas-on-aws/">Atlas CE AMI</a> (publicly available Amazon Machine Image for Atlas).